stefanhaustein/TerminalImageViewer/README.md

 ## Common problems

+ - On some linux platforms, an extra flag seems to be required: `make LDLIBS=-lstdc++fs` (but it also breaks MacOs), see  https://github.com/stefanhaustein/TerminalImageViewer/issues/103
  - If you see strange horizontal lines, the characters don't fully fill the character cell.
 Remove additional line spacing in your terminal app
  - Wrong colors?
 Try -256 to use a 256 color palette instead of 24 bit colors
  - Strange characters?
 Try -0 or install an use full unicode font (e.g. inconsolata or firacode)